JobsYour future career is here →

 Features and components of the sector

-The Société du parc Jean-Drapeau (SPJD) has made every effort to organize the series of renovation work so that it has the least possible impact during the summer season and it allows the Aquatic Complex to remain open for users.
+The Société du parc Jean-Drapeau has made every effort to organize the series of renovation work so that it has the least possible impact during the summer season and it allows the Aquatic Complex to remain open for users.

 The Aquatic Complex is located amid the outstanding, heritage-rich sector of Île Sainte-Hélène, which entails devoting special consideration and attention to this aspect in doing the work and enlisting specialized work crews to carry out the respective tasks.

 The breccia stone that composes the structure is no longer available because the quarry the stone is drawn from on Île Sainte-Hélène is no longer in operation.
-Specialists recommended to the SPJD another type of stone that will oxidize and change appearance over time, making it resemble the style of the existing stone and compensate for the lacking stones.
+Specialists recommended another type of stone that will oxidize and change appearance over time, making it resemble the style of the existing stone and compensate for the lacking stones.

 Timetable